Frankie-Dejong/COlearning/README.md

 # COlearning
-for myself (or maybe there is someone else?)\n
+for myself (or maybe there is someone else?)

-Its just a simple blog of my CO learning.\n
+Its just a simple blog of my CO learning.

-Let's save words and begin\n
+Let's save words and begin